 4. They want to declare their territory.

-It could also happen if you have recently adopted another cat for the household.
+It could also happen if you have recently adopted another cat.
 Your first cat might want to declare to their new feline friend that they are the master of the house.

 5. Your cat’s litter box is too small.